topofocus/active-orient/README.md

     model =  r.creat_class classname
     r.delete_class model
  ```
-»model« is the Class itself, a Constant pointing to the class-definition
+»model« is the REST::Model-Class itself, a Constant pointing to the class-definition.
+A model-class has several Instances, refering to the records in the database.
 It is used as argument to several methods, providing the class-name to operate on
 and as reference to instantiate the correct REST::Model-Object.

-If a schema is used, Properties can retrieved, and created
+If a schema is used, Properties can be created and retrieved as well
  ```ruby
   r.create_properties( o_class: model ) do
      {	symbol: { propertyType: 'STRING' },